 Making noodle soup is an art form that take a bit of time, but most of the time is passive cooking.
 I encourage you to try making your own bowl so that you may savor and appreciate a well-crafted bowl.
 At Simon’s urging, I’m sharing this chicken phở recipe from my cookbook, Into the Vietnamese Kitchen (Ten Speed Press, 2006).
-Try it out and contribute comments so that we can build a nice body of content on this wonderful Vietnamese chicken noodle soup!

 While beef phở may be the version that most people know and like, chicken phở is also excellent.
 In recent years, there has been a renewed interest in phở gà (pronounced “Fuh Gah”)within the Vietnamese American community, and a handful of restaurants are specializing in the delicate noodle soup.
 Some of them use free-range gà chạy or gà đi bộ (literally “jogging chicken” or “walking chicken”), yielding bowls full of meat that has a flavor and texture reminiscent of traditionally raised chickens in Vietnam.

 If you want to create great chicken phở yourself, take a cue from the pros and start with quality birds.
 If you have never made phở, this recipe is ideal for learning the basics.
 It calls for fewer ingredients than other phở recipes, so you can focus on charring the onion and ginger to accentuate their sweetness, making a clear broth, and assembling steamy hot, delicious bowls.